virteal/l8/README.md

 involve sub tasks that cooperate across multiple paths.

 This becomes really interesting when the AST gets dynamically modified!
-This happens when a step decides that is requires additional sub steps to complete.
+This happens when a step decides that it requires additional sub steps to complete.

 On a path, execution goes from step to step.
 When a step involves sub-steps, the step is blocked until the sub-steps complete, unless sub-steps are created